-If the switch has neither a Manager nor an Operator password, anyone having access to the console interface can operate the console with full manager privileges.
+Note If the switch has neither a Manager nor an Operator password, anyone having access to the console interface can operate the console with full manager privileges.
 Also, if you configure only an Operator password, entering the Operator password enables full manager privileges.

-For more information on passwords, see the chapter on local passwords in the Access Security Guide for your switch.
+For more information on passwords, refer to the Access Security Guide for your switch.